 Thrombosed veins, which resemble cords, occasionally develop around IV sites, and usually resolve without medical or surgical treatment.
+Abdominoplasty with fat transfer can be associated with an increased risk for Deep Venous Thrombosis (DVT (DVT) and Pulmonary Embolus (PE)).
 Often a screening process is conducted to determine if you are at increased risk for DVT/ PE.
 Measures can be taken at the time of your Fat Transfer to prevent such events from occurring.
 It is important to discuss with Dr. Brown if you or your family have a history of DVT/ PE.
 Certain high estrogen pills, obesity, history of cancer, history of inflammatory bowel disease, etc. may increase your risk of thrombosed veins and the development of DVT/ PE.